CUFP/cufp.org/README.md

 `bower/` — Packages installed by the Bower package manager.
 It eases installation of Foundation and its dependencies.
 Doing `omake bower` will generate this directory, but we check it into the repo to avoid the dependency on bower most of the time.
-Doing `omake distclean` will remove it.

 `src/site/css/cufp.css` — The main CSS file, generated from cufp.scss
 in the same directory.
-It is checked into the repo to avoid the dependency on SASS most of the time.
+It is checked into the repo to avoid the dependency on SASS unless you are modifying the site's design.

 ABOUT MPP